 Compassion: Our PE curriculum guides children to be able to receive feedback, which enables them to improve their own and others’ performance.
 Our children learn to work in a team taking account of others' views and feelings in order to develop imagination and creativity in their techniques, tactics and choreography.
 Our curriculum ensures children learn fairness, respect and teamwork.

 Strength: Our PE curriculum is designed to develop both physical and mental strength.
 It provides opportunities to develop a love for being active to the best of their ability and a commitment to being physically active for sustained periods.
 Our curriculum nurtures an understanding of the importance and benefits of following a healthy lifestyle as well as encouraging the confidence to try new sports.
 Through competitive sports and teamwork, our PE curriculum builds children’s character and empowers them to shine their light in the world.

-A wide range of sports and activities are delivered by Sport-Savvy from Nursery to Year 6 enabling children to develop their knowledge and skills in physical education in a variety of different areas.
+A wide range of sports and activities are delivered from Nursery to Year 6 enabling children to develop their knowledge and skills in physical education in a variety of different areas.
 The Progression and Skills Ladder ensures children continue to build on prior knowledge and gain new knowledge and skills as they continue through the school.
 In addition, teachers receive CPD whilst the sessions are being delivered.
 PE lessons take place twice a week for all children, with active lunchtimes in Key Stage 2 an additional opportunity for children to embrace and enjoy sports.